AlFahimBinFaruk/Problem_Solving_Journey/Tree/Construct_Binary_Tree_From_Preorder_And_Inorder_Traversal/readme.md

 ###
 * the main concept of this problem is we gonna take preorder and inorder two binary tree and return the **preordered** version of that binary tree.
+* we gonna use recursive DFS to solve this.